-Doctor of Education in Curriculum & Instruction
+Doctor of Education - Curriculum & Instruction

 The Ed.D. in Curriculum & Instruction is intended for professional educators who desire to extend and advance their studies in the theory and practice of education.
 Areas of emphasis include instructional technology, mathematics education, science education, teacher education, literacy, cultural and international studies.
 The completion of this degree will enable individuals to become members of university faculties but particularly suited for positions as leaders in school districts and community agencies.